Tony Visconti: Production

 Visconti then became in-house producer for his publisher, the Richmond Organization.
 Through this position, in 1968, he met British producer Denny Cordell, who asked him to assist in recordings for successful jazz vocalist Georgie Fame, prompting Visconti to move to London.

 One of his first production projects in England was with the British outfit Tyrannosaurus Rex (later to become T. Rex) on their debut album My People Were Fair and Had Sky in Their Hair...
 But Now They're Content to Wear Stars on Their Brows (1968).
 This began a relationship with T. Rex that would last for their next eight albums and eleven UK Top Ten singles in a row, commencing with "Ride a White Swan" (1970).
 One of Visconti's greatest successes was Electric Warrior (1971), the album that made T. Rex frontman Marc Bolan a superstar and cemented Visconti's producing prowess.

 More early production work included David Bowie's second album (1969) and for the Welsh group The Iveys (later known as Badfinger).
 He produced several tracks for the Iveys' first LP, Maybe Tomorrow (1969), and Magic Christian Music (1970), released on the Beatles' Apple label.

 He produced the first two albums by influential progressive rock band Gentle Giant.
 Shortly afterwards, Visconti began to work again with Bowie and, along with guitarist Mick Ronson and drummer John Cambridge, formed and toured with the band The Hype, in which he played bass.
 Although the band name would be very short-lived, most of the line-up persisted and—with Woody Woodmansey replacing Cambridge—would go on to record Bowie's album and single The Man Who Sold the World in 1970.
 He would further go on to work on Bowie's albums Diamond Dogs (1974), Young Americans (1975), Low (1977), "Heroes" (1977), Lodger (1979), Scary Monsters (And Super Creeps) (1980), Heathen (2002), Reality (2003), The Next Day (2013), and his final album, Blackstar (2016).

 In late 1970 and early 1971, Visconti produced both the debut and second albums by UK Afrorock pioneers Osibisa.
 These were 1971’s self titled debut and its follow up Woyaya.
 Both albums also featured early examples of the artwork of Roger Dean.

 Visconti scored the orchestral arrangements for Paul McCartney and Wings' 1973 album Band on the Run.
 He later produced two albums for the Moody Blues, The Other Side of Life (1986) and Sur La Mer (1988).
+Visconti contributed brass arrangements to OMD's Junk Culture (1984).